-In Wisconsin, as of January 1st, 2017, a 4th offense OWI will be charged as a Class H felony under any circumstances.
-This is a stark contrast to Wisconsin drunk driving laws of twenty years ago, which allowed a driver to rack up a record number of OWI convictions without facing prison time.
+A 4th OWI offense in Wisconsin is charged as a Class H felony under any circumstances as of January 1st, 2022.
+This is in stark contrast to Wisconsin drunk driving laws of twenty years ago, which allowed a driver to rack up a record number of OWI convictions without facing prison time.

 - Reduced job opportunities